 - Be vigilant in matters affecting civil liberties and to safeguard and develop respect for human rights and freedoms

-- Educate and provide information about threats to, and the abuse of, rights and liberties and to foster the study of legal and human rights,
+- Provide information about threats to, and the abuse of, rights and liberties and to foster the study of legal and human rights

 QCCL performs the following activities:

 - Makes submissions to governments, inquiries or relevant authorities

 - Publicly opposes laws and actions that undermine civil liberties

 - Encourages public discussion on civil liberties issues by addressing groups and media releases